Samuelson777/Sentiment-Analysis-on-Movie-Reviews/README.md

 ## Conclusion

 In this project, we developed a sentiment analysis tool that classifies movie reviews as positive or negative using the IMDb dataset.
 We successfully processed raw text data, applied TF-IDF for feature extraction, and trained a Multinomial Naive Bayes classifier, achieving satisfactory performance metrics.
 The project included a user-friendly command-line interface for real-time predictions.
 Future enhancements could involve using advanced models, hyperparameter tuning, and deploying a web application to broaden accessibility and application scope.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/Sentiment-Analysis-on-Movie-Reviews/blob/main/LICENSE) file for details.